List of programs broadcast by Intercontinental Broadcasting Corporation

 IBC is a Philippine free-to-air television and radio network.
 It is the flagship property of Intercontinental Broadcasting Corporation, a state broadcaster owned by the Government Communications Group under the Presidential Communications Office (PCO).
 It is headquartered on IBC Compound in Capitol Hills Drive, Diliman, Quezon City.
-The following is a list of all television programming that IBC is currently broadcasting since it began its television operations in 1960.
+The following is a list of all television and radio programming that IBC, CongressTV and DWAN 1206 AM is currently broadcasting since it began its television operations in 1960.
 Most of the programs are government media-produced, including from PTV and Presidential Communications Office, while fewer are independently produced.